bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 A simpler way is to perform a Lighthouse Audit.

-To do this in Chrome Developer Tools open the Audit tab and run a “Performance” Audit.
+To do this in Chrome Developer Tools open the Audit tab and run a "Performance" Audit.

 ![Lighthouse Audit](https://pagedart.com/images/30-ways-to-improve-your-website-performance/audit.jpg)

-This will flag the “Remove unused CSS” opportunity if your site would benefit.
+This will flag the "Remove unused CSS" opportunity if your site would benefit.

 #### How